MarcoAlejandro/cat-classifier/README.md

 - All the images for the training model should have the same size and width, which determines the number of features.

 Image resize example code can be found at `learning/pillow/resize/script.py`

+**Date: 27/02/2021**

+To keep things simple, I'll grab some dataset of cat pictures.
+Download the images, and delegate the image treatment code to some component that will run at training time.

+I'll download cat pictures from the cat dataset from Kaggle [https://www.kaggle.com/crawford/cat-dataset].
+Not all of them, just a few number of pictures ( ~150 ).

+Images are in `learning/cats/images.zip`.